 Now that have your Server configured for Active Directory, Exchange requires that you add the Lightweight Service.
-NOTE Exchange only requires that the Lightweight services are installed but does not require the services to be configured.
+NOTE: Exchange only requires that the Lightweight services are installed.
+It does not require the Lightweight Services to be configured.

 Click on the link "Add Roles" and then select to add the role "Active Directory Lightweight Directory Services" and press Next.

 The installation wizard will inform you that it will make the following modifications to your server.
 Press Next.